dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 - The [`label`](https://elkowar.github.io/eww/widgets.html#label) widget.
 It has
   the ability to print non-interactive text on the screen.
-But, it shines the most when use in conjunction with buttons, boxes, eventboxes (i.e. when nested within other widgets).
+But, it shines the most when used in conjunction with buttons, boxes, eventboxes (i.e. when nested within other widgets).

   ```fennel